nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 01 Getting Started.markdown

     -   Backing up files.

-    -   Restoring a system to a usable state in case of a crash.
+    -   Restoring the system to a usable state in case of a crash.

     -   Startup, shutdown and maintenance of the system.